Pasco County Schools: Virtual schools

 Pasco County is known for having virtual schools like the K–12 online school called Pasco eSchool, which was founded in 2009 as a part of Pasco County Schools.
 The school is a Pasco County district franchise of Florida Virtual School.
 Pasco eSchool teaches 1,480 full-time students yearly, and is the third largest virtual school by number of student enrollment in Florida.
 The virtual school is funded by Pasco County Schools.

+Formerly

 Pasco County Schools had a virtual learning option called MySchool online.
 The option was offered during 2020–2021 due to the COVID-19 pandemic, though was removed the following school year.

 School Board

 The School Board members are elected on a non-partisan basis.